 Architecture in Hamburg is diverse and so beautiful.
-There are many old monumental buildings giving you a feeling the city was very important and wealthy during the history.
+Many old monumental buildings are giving you a feeling the city was significant and wealthy during history.
 Then, there are many industrial brick buildings in the area of the port.
-Those are not some cheep warehouses, but a beautiful (well preserved) buildings decorated with bricks and glazed tiles.
+Those are not some cheap warehouses, but a beautiful (well preserved) buildings decorated with bricks and glazed tiles.
 They are a UNESCO World Heritage Site since 2015 and are called “Speicherstadt” (Warehouse District).
 And then, there are many modern buildings there, on which their architects were playing with design, material and light.
 The city is very photogenic because of that.
 And I’ve seen many local people just wandering around taking pictures of their city.

 Itinerary for a perfect weekend in Hamburg

 Since there are so many interesting things to see and do in Hamburg, one can easily spend the whole week by exploring this lovely German city.
 That’s why I’ve created the itinerary here for a perfect weekend in Hamburg (that’s also kids friendly).

 We’ve left Amsterdam early in the morning and drove towards Groningen, Basel and then Hamburg.
 Weather was beautiful, so travelling was easy and convenient.
 We’ve came to Hamburg early in the afternoon and have checked in at our Best Western Alsterkrug Hotel.
 We were starving and decided to have lunch in a hotel before going to explore Hamburg.
 We’ve started in a real German manner with schnitzel and a beer.
 And it was a delicious start of our Hamburg adventure!